squaria1/OBDH_Program/README.md

 * The MPPT: https://github.com/LibreSolar/mppt-2420-hc
 * The BMS: https://github.com/LibreSolar/bms-8s50-ic

-See https://learn.libre.solar/ for the documentation and schematic explanation.
+See https://learn.libre.solar/ for the documentation and schematic explanation.<br />

 Notable changes from the two source projects are:
 * Complete board rerouting